Open topic with navigation

 config database option and pointing at an alternate configuration file.

-Furthermore, these can all be overwritten, by specifying database options in any of the Management clients (for example, the Automation Console or NuoDB Manager).
+Furthermore, these can all be overwritten, by specifying database options in the NuoDB Manager.
 For more information see Precedence for Database Process Options.

 There is only one